 Documentation of the patient’s resuscitation can be easily accomplished with the use of a trauma flow sheet.
 A comprehensive flow sheet can also be used to easily identify data elements in the patient’s chart that are required for trauma and SCI/TBI reporting (through the registry) or for performance improvement activities (PI).
-(See Appendix I: Trauma Resuscitation Record [Registry, TBI/SCI and PI elements are shaded to help facilitate data abstraction.])
+(See Trauma Resuscitation Record (MS Word) [Registry, TBI/SCI and PI elements are shaded to help facilitate data abstraction.])

-Hospitals must work with their emergency medical services (EMS) providers to establish and train with protocols designed to quickly identify seriously injured patients and route them directly to appropriate trauma hospitals.
+Hospitals must work with their emergency medical services (EMS) providers to establish and train with guidelines designed to quickly identify seriously injured patients and route them directly to appropriate trauma hospitals.
 It is expected that the hospital trauma team will be activated upon notice by EMS.
 It is up to the individual hospital to determine if EMS personnel will activate the team or if EMS will consult with the emergency department provider, who will then establish the need for activation.
 Continued work with the EMS professionals in your area will help to control over and under triaging.

 A well-functioning trauma system is able to not only treat seriously injured trauma patients effectively and efficiently, but it is able to recognize the need to transfer patients to the trauma hospital that can best provide the resources that patient needs in a timely manner.
 To this end, level I, II, III and IV designations do not reflect the quality of care provided in those hospitals, but rather the resources available.
 Improved outcomes are closely associated with the time it takes for a facility to determine the need for and to accomplish the transfer.